nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 <hr/>

-Beyond the ads and cold outbound, we joined a relevant trade body who were genuinely incredible at trying to help—but there was just nobody close to home who was really a relevant prospect for us.
+Beyond the ads and cold outbound, we joined a relevant trade body who were genuinely incredible at trying to help, but there was just nobody close to home who was really a relevant prospect for us.
 The ones who did take the intro tended to not take us seriously.